 Workforce planning is essential when taking a holistic approach to talent acquisition

 The skills employees have today are not the skills they'll need tomorrow.
 As a result, workforce planning is more critical than it's ever been and will include considerations about the type of talent your organization will benefit from bringing on board.
 Insights about your talent demand and use, combined with market intelligence and data lakes, provide the actionable information your business needs to make smart decisions about talent and your future business needs.

 Do you find yourself being asked the following questions:

-- Should I be seeking permanent hires, contingent talent, or upskill current employees
+Should I be seeking permanent hires, contingent talent, or upskill current employees or a combination?

 Many times, the answer is a total talent program that takes into consideration permanent hires, contingent talent and development programs that provide mobility to current employees.
 The data and analysis of an integrated talent management solution will enable you to have the insights required to answer these questions and deliver the right talent at the right time to meet business demands.
 Because total talent programs centralize the hiring for full-time, part-time, temporary and contingent workers, talent acquisition teams can look at their entire workforces in one glance.
 In addition, a total talent approach requires looking at strategic workforce planning, employment branding and diversity, equity, inclusion and belonging (DEIB) holistically.

-Mark has a wealth of experience in talent acquisition, contingent recruitment and executive search across North America and Europe.
+Mark is the global managing director at WilsonHCG.
+He has a wealth of experience in talent acquisition, contingent recruitment and executive search across North America and Europe.
 Prior to working at WilsonHCG, he spent almost 20 years as an executive director of a public recruitment firm running businesses in Europe and Canada before launching his own search firm.
 Mark has extensive experience in operations and workforce needs in a range of industries.
 A versatile and collaborative leader, he currently oversees the contingent workforce solutions practice at WilsonHCG.